 The American Folklife Center will be hosting two public webinars in order to provide information about the Community Collections Grant program.
 Dates and registration links are listed below.
 For details and links to the application materials/Notices of Funding Opportunity, please see this post.

 The following funding opportunities are currently available as part of Of the People: Widening the Path Connecting Communities Digital Initiative Information about each grant, along with registration links for informational webinars is available below.
-Grant for Libraries, Archives, and Museums – Open until November 15 Grant for Minority Serving Higher Education Institutions - Open until […]
+Grant for Libraries, Archives, and Museums – This opportunity is now closed.
+Grant for Minority Serving Higher Education Institutions – This […]

 APPLYING FOR A LIBRARY OF CONGRESS “OF THE PEOPLE” FUNDING OPPORTUNITY: COMMUNITY COLLECTIONS GRANT (ORGANIZATIONS)/ #030ADV21R0637 Use the information found on this page along with the guidance in the Notice of Federal Opportunity to submit your application for the Community Collections grant program.
 Help Understanding this Funding Opportunity and Application Process Dates to Note Using […]